 Every data center, AZ, and AWS Region is interconnected via a purpose-built, highly available, and low-latency private global network infrastructure.
 The network is built on a global, fully redundant, parallel 100 GbE metro fiber network that is linked via trans-oceanic cables across the Atlantic, Pacific, and Indian Oceans, as well as the Mediterranean, Red Sea, and South China Seas.

-AZ give customers the ability to operate production applications and databases that are more highly available, fault tolerant, and scalable than would be possible from a single data center.
-AWS maintains 69 AZ around the world and we continue to add at a fast pace.
+Availability Zones (AZs) give customers the ability to operate production applications and databases that are more highly available, fault tolerant, and scalable than would be possible from a single data center.
+AWS maintains 77 AZs around the world and we continue to add at a fast pace.
 Each AZ can be multiple data centers, and at full scale can be hundreds of thousands of servers.
 They are fully isolated partitions of the AWS Global Infrastructure.
 With their own power infrastructure, the AZs are physically separated by a meaningful distance, many kilometers, from any other AZ.

 Flexible, global footprint

-All AZs are interconnected with high-bandwidth, low-latency networking, over fully redundant, dedicated metro fiber providing high-throughput, low-latency networking between AZs.
-AWS Availability Zones are also powerful tools for helping build highly available applications.
+All Availability Zones (AZs) are interconnected with high-bandwidth, low-latency networking, over fully redundant, dedicated metro fiber providing high-throughput, low-latency networking between AZs.
+AZs are also powerful tools for helping build highly available applications.
 AZs make partitioning applications about as easy as it can be.
 If an application is partitioned across AZs, companies are better isolated and protected from issues such as lightning strikes, tornados, earthquakes and more.